December 10, 2025 · 5 min read

 Why avoidance is patterned

-The philosopher who became a thoroughgoing anti-realist in graduate school and never seriously engaged with scientific realism again.
-The entrepreneur who thinks systemically about everything except the organizational dynamics of their own team.
-The rationalist who applies Bayesian reasoning everywhere except to the question of whether Bayesian reasoning is the right tool.
+The philosopher who became a thoroughgoing anti-realist in graduate school and never seriously engaged with scientific realism again; the entrepreneur who thinks systemically about everything except the organisational dynamics of their own team; the rationalist who applies Bayesian reasoning everywhere except to the question of whether Bayesian reasoning is the right tool.
+In each case, you can see the avoidance from outside, but from inside it is invisible because it presents as simply not finding those arguments interesting, or not having gotten around to them yet.

 The protection function of blind spots

-There is a reason cognitive scientists describe certain belief systems as "self-sealing."
-If every counterargument gets reframed as evidence of the critic's confusion, or classified as addressing a different question than the one you're asking, or acknowledged in principle but never actually incorporated — the system is protecting something.
+There is a reason cognitive scientists describe certain belief systems as "self-sealing": if every counterargument gets reframed as evidence of the critic's confusion, or classified as addressing a different question than the one you are asking, or acknowledged in principle but never actually incorporated, the system is in effect protecting something.
+Usually it is protecting something real: a framework that has been genuinely productive, an intellectual identity that is bound up with certain positions, a community whose esteem depends on holding particular views.

 Why making them explicit helps

+The value of having your blind spots named is not that you immediately overcome them; you do not, and the protection function does not dissolve simply because you can now see it operating.
 The value is that they become available for examination.
-The thing that was happening below the threshold of awareness is now above it.
-You can now ask: is this avoidance load-bearing?
-If I followed this argument seriously, would it actually require me to revise something, or just expand something?
-Is the counterargument I've been avoiding actually as strong as I've been implicitly treating it?
+The thing that was happening below the threshold of awareness is now above it, and you can now ask whether this avoidance is load-bearing, whether following a particular argument seriously would actually require you to revise something or merely expand something, whether the counterargument you have been avoiding is actually as strong as you have been implicitly treating it.

-Sometimes the answer is: yes, the avoidance was protecting something real, and it should.
-Sometimes the answer is: no, I've been avoiding an argument that doesn't actually threaten anything, and I have no good reason to keep avoiding it.
+Sometimes the answer is that yes, the avoidance was protecting something real and should continue to do so.
+Sometimes the answer is that you have been avoiding an argument that does not actually threaten anything, and you have no good reason to keep avoiding it.
+You cannot have that internal conversation about a blind spot you have not identified; once it is named, the conversation is at least possible.

 The asymmetry of self-knowledge

-There is a persistent asymmetry in intellectual self-knowledge: we are generally much better at identifying the blind spots of people we disagree with than our own.
-We see clearly how someone else's avoidance is motivated, how their framework is self-sealing, how they dismiss inconvenient evidence.
-We apply much less precision to ourselves.
+There is a persistent asymmetry in intellectual self-knowledge, in that we are generally much better at identifying the blind spots of people we disagree with than our own.
+We see clearly how someone else's avoidance is motivated, how their framework is self-sealing, how they dismiss inconvenient evidence; we apply considerably less precision to ourselves.
+This is not hypocrisy; it is the structure of being inside a mind rather than outside it.
+You cannot triangulate on yourself in the way you can triangulate on someone else.

-What an outside reader — human or AI — can do is provide the external perspective that the structure of self-examination makes unavailable from inside.
-Not because they know you better than you know yourself in every respect.
-Because they are not inside the protective structure you have built, and can see its shape from outside.
+What an outside reader, whether human or not, can do is provide the external perspective that the structure of self-examination makes unavailable from inside: not because they know you better than you know yourself in every respect, but because they are not inside the protective structure you have built and can in effect see its shape from outside.
+The question worth sitting with, after you have seen your blind spots named, is which of these you are ready to examine and which you are still protecting.
+That answer is itself a form of self-knowledge worth having.

 Your notes already contain your fingerprint.

-Extract yours →
+Extract yours →Related reading